tianwei-zhang/422parks.com/_posts/2021-05-14-Ultimate-Mendocino-Weekend-Travel-Guide.md

   - Parks

 ---
+# Introduction
+Mendocino is a small town with 894 people.
+Yet, it packs a punch in natural beauty and historical architecture.
+It is a perfect getaway from a weekend!

 # San Francisco to Mendocino Road Trip Itinerary
 ## Day 1
 * Start from SF on Highway 1
 * Stop at Sonoma Coast State Park for a quick hike and rest